FLAMEGPU/FLAMEGPU2-docs/src/guide/performance-troubleshooting/index.rst

 Performance Troubleshooting
 ===========================

-For the best performance you should be using a Release build of FLAME GPU 2 and your model, with ``SEATBELTS`` set to ``OFF`` at CMake configure time.
+For the best performance you should be using a Release build of FLAME GPU 2 and your model, with ``FLAMEGPU_SEATBELTS`` set to ``OFF`` at CMake configure time.
 These runtime checks can be very expensive, so they are best disabled after development when high-performance is required.